GameMakerLinux/GameMakerLinux/README.md

 * Opening a project
 * Editing scripts
-* Read events scripts
+* Editing events scripts
 * Drag-and-Drop of resources in the tree view

 ## TODO

-* Add more event names
+* Add key names
+* Add events to objects
+* Delete events from objects
+* Change events types
+* Save the reordering of the resources tree
 * Everything else...

 ## Things that will never be done

 * Drag-and-Drop scripts
 * Compilation (or maybe the same way GM:S do it for linux)
+* Fonts
 * Probably other things